Academic Warning and Probation Advising Hold

 What is the Probation Advising Hold?

-The Probation Advising Hold is purposefully crafted as a guided success tool, aimed at aiding students on probation in elevating their Institutional GPA and reinstating their good academic standing.
+The Probation Advising Hold is purposefully crafted as a guided success tool, aimed at aiding students on Academic Probation in elevating their Institutional GPA and reinstating their good academic standing.
 Students under this hold are obligated to meet with their academic advisor, facilitating discussions on effective study and learning strategies, planning appropriate coursework, and learning about available resources geared towards enhancing their academic performance.

 Facing Academic Probation can feel daunting, but remember, it's not a roadblock – it's a chance to rise stronger and smarter.
 Academic Probation is designed to provide you with the tools and support needed to improve your academic standing and flourish in your studies.